goozbach-presentation/Ansible_a_play_in_three_parts/README.md

 SUMMARY -- Ansible, Configuration Management Made Easy: A play in three acts
 =================================
-Ansible is a configuration management system much like Puppet, Chef or CFEngine which radically simplifies deploying configurations to a multitude of systems.
+Ansible is a configuration management system similar to Puppet, Chef or CFEngine which radically simplifies deploying configurations to a multitude of systems.

-Come learn how to install, configure, and use one of the simplest and easy to use Configuration Mangament tools.
+Come learn how to install, configure, and use one of the simplest and easy to use (but still very powerful) Configuration Management tools.
 This presentation is a real-world example done in a fun and entertaining format -- The Three-Act Play.

 PRESENTER BIOS